 Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum seek to foster a cross-cultural dialogue about the history of art of the United States up to 1980.
 They support work by scholars from abroad who are researching American art or by U.S. scholars who are investigating international contexts for American art.
 Fellowships are residential and support full-time independent and dissertation research.

 Qualifications and Selection

-Applications for the Terra Foundation Fellowships in American Art will be evaluated on the basis of the proposal's merit and the candidate's academic standing, scholarly qualifications, and experience.
-The project's compatibility with the museum's collections, facilities, staff, and programs will also be considered.
+Applications for the Terra Foundation Fellowships in American Art will be evaluated on the basis of the proposal’s merit and the candidate’s academic standing, scholarly qualifications, and experience.
+The project’s compatibility with the museum’s collections, facilities, staff, and programs will also be considered.
 Candidates must be proficient in reading and speaking English.
-A committee comprised of Smithsonian curators and historians plus one outside scholar will review the applications.
+A committee comprised of Smithsonian curators and historians will review the applications.

 Only one application is necessary for all Smithsonian American Art Museum fellowships; applicants will automatically be considered in all relevant award categories.
-Applicants are encouraged to provide a statement that indicates how their research topic is particularly suited to the Terra awards.
+Applicants are encouraged to provide a statement in their proposal that indicates how their research topic is particularly suited to the Terra awards.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them.